tc39/proposal-source-phase-imports/README.md

 ### Other Module Types

-Other module types may define their own host reflections.
-If no module reflection is defined, it will fail during the loading phase.
+Other module types may define their own host module sources.
+If no module phase import is defined, it will fail during the loading phase.

 ## Security Benefits

 Tracking the origins of scripts or modules is important for protecting programs from cross-site scripting attacks, for example using [Content Security Policies][CSP].
-Extending this behaviour to dynamic module reflections enables custom loaders while retaining these security benefits.
+Extending this behaviour to dynamic module sources enables custom loaders while retaining these security benefits.

 Wasm compilation is unfortunately completely dynamic right now (manual network fetch & compile), so Wasm unconditionally requires a `script-src: unsafe-wasm-eval` CSP attribute.

-With this proposal, the JS and Wasm module reflections would be known statically, so would not have to be considered as dynamic code generation.
+With this proposal, the JS and Wasm module sources would be known statically, so would not have to be considered as dynamic code generation.
 This would allow the web platform to enabling dynamic instantiation for these modules while lifting the restriction of an arbitrary evaluation CSP policy and instead just